Minimal supersolutions of convex BSDEs: Minimal supersolutions of BSDEs

-Although the notation in \eqref{eq:standard:notation:supersolution} is standard in the literature concering supersolutions of BSDEs, see for example \cite{karoui01, peng99}, we will keep with \eqref{eq:central:ineq} since the proofs of our main results exploit this structure.
-We consider only those supersolutions $(Y,Z)\in \mathcal{S}\times \mathcal{L}$ of a BSDE where $Z$ is \emph{admissible}, that is, where the continuous local martingale $\int ZdW$ is a supermartingale.
+Although the notation in \eqref{eqstandardnotationsupersolution} is standard in the literature concerning supersolutions of BSDEs (see, e.g., \cite{karoui01,peng99}), we will keep with \eqref {eqcentralineq} since the proofs of our main results exploit this structure.
+We consider only those supersolutions $(Y,Z)\in\mathcal{S}\times \mathcal{L}$ of a BSDE where $Z$ is \emph{admissible}, that is, where the continuous local martingale $\int Z\,dW$ is a supermartingale.
 We are then interested in the set

 and the process